thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 Some languages, like C#, have built-in support for partial classes.
 In C#, you can define a class in multiple files using the `partial` keyword.

 Other languages, like Python, don't have built-in support for partial classes.
 However, you can achieve similar functionality by using traits, mixins, multiple inheritance, or with a single inheritance composition.

+This specification achieves the same goal of partial classes in languages that don't have built-in support by using class inheritance.

 ## Specification